 the older shall serve the younger.”
 (Genesis 25:22-23)

 As you journey through Scripture this year, you’re going to notice a consistent theme: the firstborn is rarely the leader or the recipient of the blessing.
-From Isaac, to Jacob, to Joseph, to Ephraim, to Moses, to David, to Solomon, it always seems to be the second or twelfth or eighth or fifth son that is the child of promise, the child of blessing, the child who will be king.
+From Shem, to Isaac, to Jacob, to Joseph, to Ephraim, to Moses, to David, to Solomon, to the Apostle John, it always seems to be the second or twelfth or eighth or fifth son that is the child of promise, the child of blessing, the child who will be king, the disciple whom Jesus loved.
 In fact, you would be hard pressed to find a firstborn given prominence or pre-eminence.

 Except for one.
 Jesus.
 The firstborn among many brothers (Romans 8:29).
 The firstborn of all creation (Colossians 1:18).
 The firstborn from among the dead, and the ruler of the kings of the earth (Revelation 1:5).